Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Ask students to express what mindfulness means in their own words.

-- Ask for any reflections from today's lesson.
-Example questions: "How did noticing the present moment make you feel?
+- Ask them to present any reflections from today's lesson.
+As questions like, "How did noticing the present moment make you feel?
 Did the chime help you notice?
-If so, how?"
+If so, how?
+What details did you notice?"